Context Assembly

 Required Flag

-ContextItem(content=docs, priority=1, required=True)required=True: RaisesContextBudgetErrorif item can't fit.required=False(default): Item is silently dropped if over budget.
+ContextItem(content=docs, priority=1, required=True)required=True: Item is never dropped.required=False(default): Item is eligible to be dropped if over budget.

 Token Counting